 This form of paresthesia is caused by hormone fluctuation levels, especially the hormone oestrogen.
 Oestrogen is one of the main hormones to oscillate during menopause, and it has a great effect over the central nervous system.
 So when it is thrown off balance, it produces tingling sensation symptoms.

-It is worth noting that while changing oestrogen levels are the primary cause of paresthesia, there are other medical condition that can sometimes cause it.
+It is worth noting that while changing oestrogen levels are the primary cause of paresthesia, there are other medical conditions that can sometimes cause it.
 If you’re not experiencing menopause, seek the advice of a medical practitioner.

 Cold hands and feet